By Steve & Tamami Laser

 Toyota’s longest-running nameplate is the Land Cruiser.
 Originally launched in 1951 as the model BJ, the rugged, go-anywhere vehicle was inspired by the Jeep and Land Rover.
 Over the years, the Land Cruiser has taken many forms and been sold across the globe.

-News source and video courtesy Toyota Australia Ltd.; photos from Toyota Motor Corp.
+News source and photos courtesy of Toyota Australia Ltd. and Toyota Motor Corp.